florentpoujol/Daneel/docs/files/example-projects.md

 # Example Projects

-There is no official exampleprojectsmple project but pretty much all my games made with CraftStudio use Daneel in some extends.
+There is no official example project but pretty much all my games made with CraftStudio use Daneel in some extends.
 You can find many of them on GitHub and/or on CraftStudio directly :

 ## Made with v1.4.0